 This is targeted more towards the management side of your job and can help your business run smoothly and effectively.

-When your freelancer is first on-boarded, make sure they know your vision for the company, what you expect of them overall, and the rules you have set within the business for your online workers.
+When a freelancer is first on-boarded, make sure they know your vision for the company, what you expect of them overall, and the rules you have set within the business for online workers.